facebookresearch/ReAgent/docs/distributed.rst

 Training on a single node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using multiple GPUs on a single node is relatively straightforward.
 When running either the dqn_workflow or the parametric_dqn_workflow,
 set the "use_all_avail_gpus" parameters in the input config (the json file) to true.
-Horizon will detect the number of available GPUs and
+ReAgent will detect the number of available GPUs and
 run on all of them without any additional effort.

 Training on multiple nodes